UK inflation accelerates to 40-year high as food prices rise

 Glenn Sanderson, head teacher at St. Aidan’s Catholic Academy in Sunderland, said schools across the country are finding it difficult to feed needy children, with many diverting money from textbooks and classroom teaching to subsidize meal programs.
 The suggestion of government budget cuts in this environment is “appalling,” he said.

-Downing Street spokesman Max Blain said “no decisions have been made” on pension guarantees.

-“We are very aware of how many vulnerable pensioners there are,” but the government is not making “any commitments on any particular policy areas at this point,” he said.
+Prime Minister Liz Truss reinforced that point during the weekly prime minister’s questions session Wednesday, repeating a previous commitment to increase pensions in line with inflation.
+She didn’t make a similar promise on benefits but hinted they would.

-Russia’s invasion of Ukraine has boosted food and energy prices around the world, with shipments of natural gas, grains and cooking oil disrupted.
+Russia’s invasion of Ukraine has boosted food and energy prices worldwide, with shipments of natural gas, grains and cooking oil disrupted.
 That added to price rises that began last year as the global economy started to recover from the COVID-19 pandemic.

 While the jump in food costs took the biggest bite out out of household budgets in Britain last month, prices are rising across the board.
 Transportation costs jumped 10.9%, furniture and households goods rose 10.8%, and clothing was up 8.4%.
 Housing costs rose 9.3%, driven by the rising price of energy.